-St Paul's Cathedral safer recruits staff and volunteers applying for any post which involves frequent and unsupervised access to children or work with vulnerable adults in the Cathedral and its precincts and safer recruits staff involved in outreach work.
-Contractors working in the Cathedral whose duties involve frequent and unsupervised access to children and work with vulnerable adults will be required to have an appropriate DBS certificate and adhere to the Cathedral's safeguarding policy whilst on Cathedral premises; further, the Human Resources team will request a copy of the contractor company's safeguarding policy.
-The Human Resources team at St Paul's Cathedral will oversee and direct on all recruitment of both paid staff and volunteers.
+St Paul's Cathedral is committed to Safer Recruitment for all staff and volunteers applying for any post which involves frequent and unsupervised access to, or work with, children or adults at risk in the Cathedral and its precincts and ensures Safer Recruitment of staff involved in outreach work.
+Contractors working in the Cathedral whose duties involve frequent and unsupervised access to, or work with, children and adults at risk will be required to have an appropriate DBS certificate and adhere to the Cathedral's safeguarding policy whilst on Cathedral premises.
+All contractors who work permanently or regularly for the Cathedral and are based on site will undertake the Church of England's safeguarding training in line with their role.
+Infrequent or irregular contractors will be required to read the site rules, as issued by the Health and Safety Officer, which advises that infrequent or irregular contractors must immediately report to a permanent member of staff in the event of witnessing or hearing about any matter that may be a safeguarding concern.
+The Human

+Resources team at St Paul's Cathedral will oversee and direct on all recruitment of both paid staff and volunteers.

-(Please see Appendix viii for safer recruitment and staff retention procedures)
+(Please see Appendix 8 for safer recruitment and staff retention procedures)